Epicurus and the Garden

 It would not be for Aristotle because he thinks that knowledge requires that we grasp the relation of consequence between being a human and being mortal.

-We, though, might counter that we gain nothing by positing a power of mind to grasp relations of consequence and incompatibility and that we can account for our knowledge that all human beings are mortal in terms of our sense experiences and our memory of them.
+We might, as an empiricist, counter that we gain nothing by positing a power of mind to grasp this relation and that instead we can account perfectly well for our knowledge that all human beings are mortal in terms of our sense experiences and our memory of them.

 In this empiricist approach to knowledge, the experiences we retain in memory produce certain beliefs.
 When the human beings of which we have had experience (either directly ourselves or through the reports of others who had experiences of them) turn out to be mortal, our memory produces in us the belief that all human beings are mortal.
 Further, because of how we form this belief, it counts as knowledge if its propositional content is true.